encord-team/encord-active/docs/docs/cli/import-encord-project.md

 2. `What project would you like to import?`: here, you can (fuzzy) search for the project title that you would like to import.
 Hit <kbd>enter</kbd> when your desired project is highlighted.

 Next, `encord-active` will fetch your data and labels before computing all the [metrics](category/metrics) available in `encord-active`.

-Downloading the data and computing the metrics may take a while.
-Bare with us, it is worth the wait.

 When the process is done, follow the printed instructions to open the app or see more details in the [Open Encord Active](/cli/open-encord-active) page.